ypid/seafile-wiki/Seafile-synchronization-algorithm.md

 But on Windows, an opened Office document will be write-protected by the Office process.
 So the merge may fail in this case.

+That's why programs use Git directly for auto-sync is not reliable.

 Seafile implement its own merge algorithm based on the ideas from Git's merge algorithm.